 1. Understand the Bundling Claims Process

 Naturally, the first step to avoiding disallowed claims is organizing and submitting everything correctly the first time.
-A general structure for what your process should look like is as follows:
+This is a general structure for what your process should look like:

 If your process matches the description above and is executed appropriately, disallowed charges can be avoided upfront.